MaartenGr/ReinLife/README.md

 * Attack ➡ Move ➡ Eat ➡ Reproduce

 #### Movement
 An agent can occupy any un-occupied space and, from that position, can move up, down, left or right.
 Entities cannot move diagonally.
 The environment has no walls, which means that if an entity moves left from the most left position in the numpy matrix, then it will move to the most right position.
 In other words, the environment is a fully-connected world.

-**Complex Movement**
 Although the movement in itself is not complex, it becomes more difficult as multiple entities want to move into the same spot.
 For that reason, each entity checks whether the target coordinate is unoccupied and if no other entity wants